Thomas Clarkson: Anti-slavery campaign

 Clarkson visited The Lively, an African trading ship.
 Although not a slave ship, it carried cargo of high-quality goods: carved ivory and woven textiles, beeswax, and produce such as palm oil and peppers.
 Impressed by the high quality of craftsmanship and skill expressed in these items, Clarkson was horrified to think that the people who could create such items were being enslaved.
 He bought samples from the ship and started a collection to which he added over the years.
 It included crops, spices and raw materials, along with refined trade goods.

 Clarkson noticed that pictures and artefacts could influence public opinion more than words alone.
 He began to display items from his collection of fine goods to reinforce his anti-slavery lectures.
-Demonstrating that Africans were highly skilled artisans, he argued for an alternative humane trading system based on goods rather than labourers.
+Demonstrating that Africans were highly skilled artisans, he argued for an alternative humane trading system based on goods rather than laborers.
 He carried a "box" featuring his collection, which became an important part of his public meetings.

 He rode some 35,000 miles for evidence and visited local anti-slave-trade societies founded across the country.
 He enlisted the help of Alexander Falconbridge and James Arnold, two ship's surgeons he had met in Liverpool.
 They had been on many voyages aboard slave ships, and were able to recount their experiences in detail for publication.

 Clarkson also continued to write against the slave trade.
 He filled his works with vivid firsthand descriptions from sailors, surgeons and others who had been involved in the slave traffic.
 In 1788 Clarkson published large numbers of his Essay on the Impolicy of the African Slave Trade (1788).
 Another example was his "An Essay on the Slave Trade" (1789), the account of a sailor who had served aboard a slave ship.
 These works provided a grounding for William Wilberforce's first abolitionist speech in the House of Commons on 12 May 1789, and his twelve propositions.

 Olaudah Equiano (Gustavus Vassa) a member of the Sons of Africa published his memoir, The Interesting Narrative of the Life of Olaudah Equiano, one of the genre of what became known as slave narratives – accounts by slaves who achieved freedom.
 As an African with direct experience of the slave trade and slavery, Equiano was pleased that his book became highly influential in the anti-slavery movement.
 Clarkson wrote to the Reverend Thomas Jones (1756–1807) at Trinity College, Cambridge, to introduce Equiano to him and the community.
 He asked for aid from the Rev. Jones in selling copies of the memoir and arranging for Equiano to visit Cambridge to lecture.

-Plan of the slave ship Brookes, carrying 454 slaves after the Slave Trade Act 1788.
+Plan of the British Slave Ship Brooks, 1788, carrying 454 slaves after the Slave Trade Act 1788.
 Previously it had transported 609 slaves and was 267 tons burden, making 2.3 slaves per ton.